longuyen97/Genetic-Solutions-Collection/README.md

 ## Results

-Applying evolutionary algorithms on constrained problems to compute the (almost) optimal solution can produce some very interesting results.
+Nature is the best artist.
+Giving enough time, the environment around us can almost always produce the optimal solution to any problem.
+Applying this idea and evolutionary algorithms on constrained problems to compute the (almost) optimal solution can produce some very interesting results where brute-force approachs may needs way too much time to be practical.

 ### Images Approximation